 Similar to elsewhere, corporate tax in France is separate to the French taxes applicable to income from the business paid as salary (see below).
 The amount of French corporate tax you pay depends on the turnover of your business and the capital structure

-France recently introduced a new bill (‘2017 Bill’) that reduces the standard France corporate tax rate, marking the first reduction since 1993.
-The bill states that the French corporate tax rate for large companies will drop from 33.33 percent to 28 percent.
+France recently introduced a new bill that reduces the standard France corporate tax rate, marking the first reduction since 1993.
+The bill states that the French corporate tax rate for large companies will drop from 33.33% to 25% over a five year period (28% in 2019).

 There are also different French corporate tax regimes, depending on your type of business in France: